 Maida will not keep you full for longer, so you will binge on foods more.
 It also lacks fibers which also contributes to weight gain.

 3] Maida can acidify your blood

 Since it is acidic in nature as it has low mineral content, therefore it may make your blood acidic and can cause health-related complications.

 Unfortunately, maida isn’t as healthy as you think:

 - It is low on moisture because it is bleached and milled at a high temperature.
 This can mess up your digestive system.

 - It is low on nutrients such as protein and a number of minerals that other whole grains contain.

-- It is low on fiber because the fibres are separated in the production process.
-Fibre is an essential quality in grains as it helps your digestive system.
+- It is low on fiber because the fibers are separated in the production process.
+Fiber is an essential quality in grains as it helps your digestive system.

-The reality is that a large percentage of Indian bakery products are produced by maidha and it may be a tough task to avoid it altogether.
+The reality is that a large percentage of Indian bakery products are produced by maida and it may be a tough task to avoid it altogether.